manatlan/htag/docs/tuto_create_an_input_component.md

         print("it has changed")
 ```

-Now, changing it on UI side notify the python side, that somethig has changed !
+Now, changing it on UI side notify the python side, that something has changed !
 The callback `myonchange` receive the object which has fired the event (o).
 But the input field has not sent its new content !